Monday, 12 June 2023

 Recorded on 5 dates, with a daily maximum of 15 all in one flock on the 11th

-Party of Pipiac in the Kaur area.
+Party of Pipiacs in the Kaur area.

 Adult Piapiac at Marakissi river camp.